zdravkov/kendo-docs/getting-started/dataviz/chart/chart-types/scatter-charts.md

 ---
-nav_title: Scatter Chart
+title: Scatter Chart
-title: Guide for using HTML5 Scatter Charts
+page_title: Guide for using HTML5 Scatter Charts
 description: How to use Scatter and Scatter Line charts in Kendo UI DataViz.
 ---